jaydip-co/tic_tac_toe/README.md

 A new Flutter application.

-I have created this tictactoe game for practice. this is multiplayyer online game i have used firebase for backend and provider package for providing stream of data.
+I have created this tictactoe game for practice. this is multiplayer online game i have used firebase for backend and provider package for providing stream of data.